 A comprehensive final exam will be given to test the student's understanding of the material.
 If a student anticipates missing an exam and thus an exam grade, it is the student's responsibility to notify the instructor at least a week beforehand and arrange a convenient time for a make-up exam, otherwise no points will be given.

-Parkland College’s values include honesty, integrity, and responsibility.
+Parkland College’s values include responsibility, honesty and integrity.
 Students, faculty, and staff are all expected to maintain academic integrity in their work and take collective responsibility for preventing violations of intellectual ownership.
 Academic dishonesty is unacceptable, and the institution is committed to helping students learn these values through development and growth.
 Personal commitment, honest work, and honest achievement are necessary characteristics for an educated person.
-The process of determining the consequences of academic dishonesty begins with the faculty member and may proceed to include the department chair and/or the Office of the Vice President for Academic Services.
+The process of determining the consequences of academic dishonesty begins with the faculty member and may proceed to include the department chair, the division dean, and/or the Office of the Vice President for Academic Services.
 All Incidents of academic dishonesty, including developmental or punitive action, should be referred in writing to the Office of the Vice President for Academic Services.
 Academic Honesty can be broadly defined as performing academic work without cheating, fabrication, or plagiarism:

 a.
 Cheating: Using or attempting to use

 unauthorized materials, information, or study aids in any academic

 term papers, homework, and examinations that are not one’s own work or for